Heart disease remains the No. 1 killer of men and women. Yet 80% of heart disease is preventable through lifestyle and efforts to stay heart healthy.

 Other factors are also at play including:

 Research studies pave the way for new and better therapies.
-In recent years, the FDA has called for wider representation of people of different ages, races, ethnic groups and gender in clinical trials.
+In recent years, the Food and Drug Administration (FDA) has called for wider representation of people of different ages, races, ethnic groups and gender in clinical studies.
 The goal is to ensure medical products are safe and effective for everyone.

-Historically, older patients, women and racial/ethnic minorities have been underrepresented in trials.
-As a result, it’s often not until a large number of people start using these medications after they are approved by the Food and Drug Administration (FDA) that differences in how they work in various patient groups come to light.
+Historically, older patients, women and people from racial or ethnic minority groups, have been underrepresented in trials.
+People from sexual minority groups, including transgender and non-binary communities have also been underrepresented.
+As a result, it’s often not until more people start using these medications after they are approved by the FDA that differences in how they work in diverse patient groups come to light.

 “Ignoring the racial/ethnic diversity of the U.S. population is a missed scientific opportunity to fully understand the factors that lead to disease or health.” —PLOS article

-Race, ethnicity, sex and age may play a defining role in how heart disease and stroke develop, how they are detected, in some cases, and how we might respond to different treatments.
+Race, ethnicity, sex and age may play a defining role in how heart disease and stroke develop, how they are detected in some cases, and how we might respond to different treatments.
 There are: